chunyu-li/VAE/README.md

 ## Reproducibility

 We have tried many different random seeds and chosen a good one.
-The random seed have been set by `torch.manual_seed()` in `main.py` , the results should be the same as the demonstrated images.
+The random seed has been set by `torch.manual_seed()` in `main.py` , the running results should be the same as the demonstrated images.